In the Gallery

 “Most of the flowers in my paintings are from my garden.
 I know how they grow, how they smell, and how they comport themselves in the world.
 Depicting the relationship of one or two blossoms and their container allows me to focus on the uniqueness of each flower and its relationship in the world at large.”

-She’s a mother of five and relate creating a painting to the stages of raising children, from the broad strokes of infancy, through awkward teenager.
+She’s a mother of five and relates creating a painting to the stages of raising children, from the broad strokes of infancy, through awkward teenager.
 “My flower paintings develop their unique voice until they stand on their own.
 It’s all worth it!”

 Traveling to majestic places has influenced Fatima Young’s current body of work…mostly landscapes.
 She hopes to connect viewers through her process…being one with nature and finding simplicity within complexity.